icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Space Syntax](https://www.spacesyntax.net/software/) - Spatial & Network Analysis software is available to professional practitioners and academic researchers for commercial and non-commercial use.
 - [ITHIM](https://www.mrc-epid.cam.ac.uk/research/research-areas/public-health-modelling/ithim) - Integrated Transport and Health Impact Model (ITHIM) refers to a range of related models and tools developed to perform integrated assessment of the health effects of transport scenarios and policies at the urban and national level.
 This page points to different literature, R code, and [US specific resources](https://skylab.cdph.ca.gov/HealthyMobilityOptionTool-ITHIM/).

-### Environmental and Climate Planning Tools and Platforms
-Software, tools, and platforms intended to aid environmental planning or climate adaptation & mitigation planning.

-- [iTree](https://www.itreetools.org/) - Quantifies the benefits and values of trees around the world.
-Is based on peer-reviewed, USDA Forest Service Research.
-- [HAZUS](https://www.fema.gov/flood-maps/products-tools/hazus) - FEMA's Hazus Program provides standardized tools and data for estimating risk from earthquakes, floods, tsunamis, and hurricanes.
-Risk assessment resources and tools from the Hazus program are always freely available and transparently developed.
-- [Temperate](https://icleiusa.org/temperate-adaptation-planner/) - This user-friendly tool was developed by Azavea in partnership with ICLEI USA, with the primary purpose of facilitating a data-informed adaptation planning process in small-to-midsize communities with little to no devoted resources to plan for climate change impacts.

 ## Educational and Informational Resources
 Collections of planning related literature, information aggregators, or similar resources.